 The U.S.-patented process binds titanium atoms directly to the stone, which gives it an iridescent and kaleidoscopic quality

-Mystic topaz is a comparatively recent development in treated topaz that first appeared sometime around 1998.
+Mystic topaz is a recent development in treated topaz that first appeared sometime around 1998.
 The coloration of the stone does not occur naturally but through a process in which very thin layers of titanium are applied to clear topaz.
 The result is a rainbow stone featuring very deep greens and purples.